notBroman/expression_tree/README.md

 ## Roadmap

-- convert an expresison into a tree maybe with regex
+- convert an expresison into a tree maybe with a stack
+- saving and loading a tree to/from json
+- write unittest for tree conversion

+## Finsihed

 ~~- validate expression (look into pythons eval function)
     use regex to convet input string into only brackets use stack to match brackets
-    has to say what is wrong with expression if it is wrong ~~
+    has to say what is wrong with expression if it is wrong~~

-- saving and loading a tree to/from json
-- write unittest for tree conversion
+~~- calulate the answer from the expression ~~